senzing-garage/aws-cloudformation-ecs/cloudformation/spike-burnup/README.md

 ## 4

-1. Move the Gateway to the "VPC" cloudformation
+1. Move the Gateway to the "VPC" cloudformation.
+1. Works

+## 5

+1. Goal:  Remove conflicts with subnets.